What horizontal analysis is, how to calculate it and why it’s essential for spotting trends in income statements and balance sheets.

 Horizontal analysis is the process of comparing financial data across multiple periods to measure changes over time.

-Think of it as the financial equivalent of watching a time-lapse video—instead of seeing static moments, you observe the evolution, growth patterns, and shifts that define a company's trajectory.
+Think of it as the financial equivalent of watching a time-lapse video—instead of seeing static moments across time, you're able to observe an evolution of your figures.
+You see the growth patterns and shifts that define a company's trajectory.

-Unlike vertical analysis, which examines relationships within a single period, horizontal analysis tracks how specific line items perform across quarters, years, or any comparable timeframes.
+Dissimilar to vertical analysis, which examines relationships within single static periods, horizontal analysis tracks specific line items across quarters, years, or other timeframes.

-The beauty of horizontal analysis lies in its ability to detect what static numbers hide:
+The true beauty of horizontal analysis lies in its propensity to detect what the static numbers hide.
+Growth patterns are able to reveal trends, not one-time spikes.
+It can reveal :

 Here's the thing—any company can have a good quarter or even a good year.
 Market conditions shift, one-time contracts materialize, or cost-cutting measures create temporary margin improvements.
 But sustainable business performance reveals itself through consistent patterns over time, and that's exactly what horizontal analysis exposes.